-This primary authentication mechanism does not provide adequate security against online attacks simply because employee usernames and passwords are often easy to uncover, because most users focus less on setting strong passwords and instead set easily rememberable passwords.
+This primary authentication mechanism does not provide adequate security against online attacks because employee usernames and passwords are often easy to uncover.
+After all, most users focus less on setting strong passwords and instead set easily memorable passwords.

 What is multi-factor authentication?

 Multi-factor authentication (MFA) provides additional logon security factors that act as a preventive measure against unauthorized access.